traitecoevo/rrqueue/README.md

 rrqueue::install_scripts("~/bin")
 ```

-replacing `"~/bin"` with a path that is in your executable search path and which is writable.
+replacing `"~/bin"` with a path that is in your executable search path and which is writeable.

 ```
 $ rrqueue_worker --help